 He was mostly looking at Poppy—she was the adult, after all—but the little girl was the one who spoke up.
 “We want to give our sister a white Christmas.”
 She looked at him with wide, pleading eyes.

 Scott looked down at his ice cream.
 “Yeah, you said that earlier.
-And why should I think that this isn’t a trap to get me back into the city so Saber can capture me?”
+And why should I think that this isn’t a trap to get me back into the city so Reflex can capture me?”
 He looked up at them and took in their wide eyes.
 They either hadn’t thought of that, or all three were amazing actors.
 He doubted that.

 “Well, couldn’t you just do it from here?”
 Poppy asked, leaning forward, bouncing a little.
 Her eagerness and curiosity made Scott more uneasy about letting onto any weaknesses.